19 May 2020

 Family Support and Living Well

-Our Living Well programme and Making Memories programme are postponed until further notice.
-Please contact our Living Well Team on 01622 792200 ext 258 or email email@example.com if you have any questions regarding these activities.
+While our normal Living Well and Making Memories programmes are postponed until further notice, we are delighted to offer some Living Well activities online, you can find further information about these HERE.
+Please contact our Living Well Team on 01622 792200 ext 258 or email firstname.lastname@example.org to book or if you have any questions regarding these activities.

 Despite changes to our family support services and Living Well programme, we remain committed to providing you with emotional support, counselling, and welfare advice.